-As New York is continuing to find new ways to stay up to date with the Wi-Fi frenzy that is upon us, the city’s fast-paced environment is the perfect place to put to test the latest initiative on public Wi-Fi hotspots, LinkNYC.
+As New York is continuing to find new ways to stay up to date with the Wi-Fi frenzy that is upon us, the city’s fast-paced environment is the perfect place to put to test the latest initiative on public fast internet access Wi-Fi hotspots, LinkNYC.

 Starting January, four-gigabit Wi-Fi hotspots modules have been deployed in Manhattan to provide free fast Internet access to the city’s public.
 These 9.5-foot-tall hotspots are replacing the location of old payphones throughout the city and are equipped with USB outlets, 911 emergency access, city maps, and national video calls.

 The best part of these new public Wi-Fi hotspots is that it provisions extremely fast Internet access, faster than the other go-to spots for free Wi-Fi in NYC, such as Starbucks and Barnes and Noble.
 Furthermore, the Wi-Fi speed of LinkNYC is allegedly ten times faster than Starbucks.
 While the idea is to provide users with an accessible location for public Wi-Fi access, which includes a charging station, these stations are designed for ‘temporary, fleeting experiences’ and not to attract a crowd and perpetuate city queues.